Crime in Bulgaria: Corruption

-Corruption is a problem in Bulgaria.
-In 2011, a survey showed that one out of every four Bulgarians who dealt with doctors, police officers, customs officials or judges offered money, a gift or a favour to see their problems solved.
+Corruption is a big problem in Bulgaria.
+In 2011, a survey showed that one out of every four Bulgarians who dealt with university exams, scool autoorities, doctors, police officers, customs officials or judges offered money, a gift or a favour to see their problems solved.

 In 2006 the European Commission established goals for Bulgaria to improve its fight against corruption and organised crime.
 In the 2011 Corruption Perceptions Index, Bulgaria ranked 86th out of 182 countries.
 They scored a 3.3 with 10 the highest possible.

 Corruption is viewed as an obstacle to doing business in Bulgaria.
 Kickbacks and bribes are a norm in the public procurement sector, a practice which decreases opportunities for foreign investors.
 Domestic companies sometimes face demands for payments or bribes when they register their business or try to get access to public utilities.

 Bulgaria's criminal code outlaws many types of corruption, but enforcement of the laws is weak.

 Bulgaria's voters voted in a parliamentary election on March 26, 2017.
 This was the country's third major election since 2013.
 According to Transparency International Bulgaria, “Bulgarian citizens are disappointed with the functioning of institutions.”

+Vote Buying

+Vote buying is a problem, where mostly people of the minorities get money to vote a certain party.
+But to do that successful there needs to be a big scale, that leads to a high chance that someone who gets offered money will tell the authorities.
+In the last election 2026 part of the campaign to go to election was that if a lot of people vote, the impact of bought votes will be very small.

 Corruption Perceptions Index

 The Corruption Perceptions Index, published by Transparency International, scores countries on how corrupt their public sectors are viewed.
 Countries are ranked from 0 (highly corrupt) to 100 (very clean).
-Bulgaria's 2016 score was 41.
-Among the 176 countries scored, Bulgaria was ranked number 75—tied with Kuwait, Tunisia and Turkey.
+Bulgaria's 2025 score was 40.
+Among the 176 countries scored, Bulgaria was ranked number 84 like Hungary.

-The table shows Bulgaria's scores between 2012 and 2016:
+The table shows Bulgaria's scores 2025, 2020, and between 2012 and 2015: